 Place the roasting pan into a pre-heated oven of 350°F and steam the ribs for about one hour.
 Once done, remove from the oven and place onto a hot grill cooking them for about 30 minutes.
 Turn the ribs over a couple of times to get even grilling.
 It’s recommended to remove the membrane on the ribs before steaming to get the best benefits of using this method.

 5. Smoke Ribs Instead of Grilling

-You’ve chosen to grill your ribs and there’s no problem cooking ribs this way.
+You’ve chosen to grill your ribs and there are no problem cooking ribs this way.
 But, fans of smokers will tell you the ideal way to guarantee tender ribs is to smoke them and not grill them.
-Low and slow cooking is one of the best ways of tenderizing meat and every smoker user knows smoking entails low, consistent temperatures and patience.
+Low and slow cooking is one of the best ways of tenderizing meat and every smoker user knows smoking entails low consistent temperatures and patience.
 Ribs can take anything between six to eight hours in a smoker.